-We've picked the best five scanners, both for personal and for business use, and these are devices that cover a wide range of use cases and will transform how individuals and companies handle their document management processes.
-Meanwhile, our price comparison tool will compare prices from a number of online retailers to ensure that you get the very best deals when buying a new scanner.
+We went ahead and gathered up five of the best scanners of 2018, both for personal and business use.
+These are devices that cover a wide range of use cases and will transform how users handle their document management processes.
+At the same time, our price comparison tool will compare prices from a number of online retailers to make sure you get the very best deals when buying a new scanner.
+That means you can take full advantage of all the deals online.

 - Also check out our list of the 10 best office apps for Android